 A simple trip to the grocery store can turn into an agony when your child begins to whine.
 You need to hurry home fast to prepare dinner, but you're running late.
-You attempt to keep your cool, but those high-pitched wails frazzle your nerves.
+You attempt to keep your cool, but those high-pitched wails are getting on your nerves.

-While it may be tempting to lose your temper or give in to your child's pleas, there are more constructive alternatives.
+While it may be tempting to lose your patience or give in to your child's demands, there are better ways to deal with the situation.

-Learn how to deal with whining and how to prevent it from happening in the first place.
+Learn how to cope with whining and how to prevent it from happening in the first place.

-Stay calm.
-Your child will pick up on your mood so ensure you’re doing what you can to reduce both your stress levels.
-Take a deep breath and smile.
-Speak softly and clearly.
+1. Maintain your calm.
+Because your child will pick up on your mood, do everything you can to lower both of your stress levels.
+Take a deep breath and smile at the same time.
+Speak clearly and softly.

-Offer positive reinforcement.
+4. Support with positive reinforcement.
 Most misbehaviors come from power struggles (Positive Parenting Solution).
-Praise your child when they behave well.
-Applaud their efforts when they put their feelings into words and seek mutually satisfactory solutions.
-Let them know that such achievements are difficult even for grown-ups.
+When your child behaves nicely, give them praise.
+Applaud their efforts when they put their sentiments into words and look for solutions that are acceptable to both parties.
+Make children aware that such accomplishments are challenging even for adults.

 5. Don't be so serious.
 When your child has a meltdown in the school parking lot, you may feel like you're in the spotlight.
-In reality, most parents know that it’s natural for kids to whine, and you may have more sympathy and support than you realize.
+In reality, most parents understand that children's whining is natural, and you may have more sympathy and support than you think.

-Nurture your connection.
-Your child's grumbling is often a way of seeking more of your attention.
-Make it a top priority to spend significant family time and one-on-one time together on a daily basis.
+1. Strengthen your bond.
+Your child's whining is usually an attempt to get more of your attention.
+Make it a daily priority to spend quality time with your family and one-on-one time with each other.

-Encourage healthy eating.
-A nutritious diet will give your child more energy and help to stabilize their blood sugar will be more stable if they eat a balanced diet.
+4. Encourage healthy eating.
+Your child will have more energy and their blood sugar will be more stable if they eat a balanced diet.
 Plan healthy meals and snacks that include plenty of fruits and vegetables.

-Give your child the attention they need, and teach them how to replace whining with more effective communication styles.
-You'll enjoy your time together more, and you'll prepare your child to interact politely and respectfully with others as they grow older.
+Give your child the attention they deserve, and teach them how to communicate more effectively instead of complaining.
+You'll have a better time together, and you'll be teaching your child how to deal with others gently and properly as they get older.

-Want to learn more how to finally put an end to exhausting power struggles?
+Want to learn more about how to put an end to your children's exhausting power struggles?
 I'm sharing with you the tools from Positive Parenting Solutions in the link below.
 There will be no more tantrums.
 There will be no more meltdowns.
 No more guilt.
 To help you become the parent you've always wanted to be, try this free online course.